bhidwal/bhidwal/README.md

 ---

 ## 📌 About Me
-- 👨‍💻 I’m currently working with **AurionPro Solution Pvt.
-Ltd.** (Product-Based IT Company).
+- 👨‍💻 Currently working at **AurionPro Solutions Pvt.
+Ltd.**, a leading product-based IT company.
-- 🚀 Also collaborating with **TeachToTech Service**, working on cutting-edge technologies.
+- 🚀 Collaborating with **TeachToTech Service**, working on cutting-edge technologies.
-- 🌱 Always learning and improving my skills in **Full-Stack Development**.
+- 🌱 Constantly learning and improving my skills in **Full-Stack Development**.
+- 💡 Passionate about problem-solving and optimizing performance.

 ---